tensorflow/models/official/wide_deep/README.md

 # Predicting Income with the Census Income Dataset

-Note that, the implementation is based on TF 1.x.
+Note that the implementation is based on TF 1.x.
 It is subjected to move to R1 archive folder.

 ## Overview